mrdon/AMPS/amps-product-archetypes/confluence-plugin-archetype/src/main/resources/archetype-resources/README.txt

 - Run 'mvn compile' to compile the plugin.
 - Run 'mvn test' to run the unit tests.
 - Run 'mvn package' to produce the JAR.
-- Run 'mvn refapp:run' to run your plugin in the latest version of the refapp
+- Run 'mvn confluence:run' to run your plugin in the latest version of Confluence

 Please remove this file before releasing your plugin.